-KM enablers are the factors that support KM implementation in an organization.
 Lee, C.S (2014) explains KM resources and KM factors support KM performance management.
-KM resources consist of human capital, knowledge capital and intellectual property while KM factors include culture, management leadership and support, organizational infrastructure, strategy, resource and human resource management.
+As part of an organization's knowledge overall strategy for (KM), KM resources management comprise people capital (human capital), knowledge capital (knowledge capital), and intellectual property (intellectual property).
 This study focuses on culture, people and technology as KM enablers.

 From the field observation, owners act as the leader in the creative industries.
-They set up the company's goals and decide all the products from the raw material selection, product design until marketing process.
+They set up the company's goals anddecide all the products from the raw material selection, product design until marketing process.
 Owners give instruction to the leaders or managers for the work process.
 Most trainings are given as tacit knowledge from leaders or senior employees.
 Workers attend the training from local government if the topics are suitable.
 As craft and batik industry are mostly handmade, less technology is used in the production process.
-However, CI uses marketplace as the technology in the marketing In-depth interviews were conducted to several actors in Creative Industries, Government, Academiaians and other organization
+However, CI uses marketplace as the technology in the marketing